-City of Milwaukee Hosts 2nd Annual Love Without Violence Conference during Domestic Violence Awareness Month
+City of Milwaukee Hosts 3rd Annual Love Without Violence Conference During Domestic Violence Awareness Month

-MILWAUKEE – The City of Milwaukee Office of Violence Prevention and Commission on Domestic Violence and Sexual Assault is calling on all Milwaukee area residents to wear purple on Purple Thursday, October 15, 2020 to stand in solidarity with local survivors and to honor the lives lost to domestic violence.
-The effort is part of the annual Domestic Violence Awareness month in Milwaukee.
-Several buildings in Milwaukee will shine purple in solidarity including, Milwaukee City Hall, the Wisconsin Center, Mitchell International Airport, the Pfister Hotel, and other local businesses and organizations.
+MILWAUKEE—The City of Milwaukee Office of Violence Prevention and Commission on Domestic Violence and Sexual Assault is calling on all Milwaukee area residents to wear purple on Purple Thursday, October 21, 2021 to stand in solidarity with local survivors and to honor the lives lost to domestic violence.
+The effort is part of the annual Domestic Violence Awareness Month in Milwaukee.
+Several buildings in Milwaukee will shine purple in solidarity, including the Wisconsin Center, Mitchell International Airport, the Hoan Bridge, and other local businesses and organizations.

 - Honor those who have lost lives because of domestic violence